6 Introduction to Survival Analysis

 Note

-The term Survival analysis is a bit misleading.
+The term survival analysis is a bit misleading.
 Survival outcomes can sometimes be analyzed using binomial models (logistic regression).
-Time-to-event models might be a better name.
+Time-to-event models or survival time analysis might be a better name.

 • The distribution of event times is asymmetric and can be long-tailed, and starts at 0 (that is, \(P(T<0) = 0\)).